 Pets are not allowed in the following structures except for certified service animals trained to assist persons with disabilities or to guide dogs accompanying visually impaired persons.

-- The Martin Luther King, Jr. National Historic Site Visitor Center
+- The Dr. Martin Luther King, Jr. National Historical Park Visitor Center

 - Historic Ebenezer Baptist Church